cmsirbu/mkdocs-ansible-collection/README.md

 ## Developing

-To set up the development environment, run the following commands in the project root:
+To set up the development environment, make sure you have [Poetry](https://python-poetry.org) `>=2.0.0` installed, then run the following commands in the project root:

 ```
 poetry install